kwubbenhorst/brim-loft/README.md

 - Login/Signup.
 User Authentication is with session and certain routes are protected with middleware (eg. detailed product views and purchasing available only to logged in users
 - Password Hashing with Bcrypt
 - Routes that will allow viewing of product galleries by category and detailed views of products which can be added to cart
 - Shopping Cart and Order creation at Checkout
+- Responsive design with Bootstrap

 ## Technologies Used